LukeGough/bass-trainer/README.md

 # Bass Trainer

-A simple Python app to help you learn bass notes and note order through interactive quizzes.
+A simple Python-based bass note training application with two quiz modes:
+- **Bass Note Quiz** — identify notes on the bass fretboard
+- **Note Order Quiz** — guess the next or previous note in the chromatic scale

 ---